fmorenovr/gojwt/Readme.md

-# goJweto
+# golang + JWT = goJweto

-goJweto (Golang JSON Web Token) is a Golang implementation for REST service security.
+goJweto (Golang for JSON Web Token) is a Golang implementation for REST service security.
 You can see an extended doc in [godocs](https://godoc.org/github.com/Jenazads/goJweto).

+## JWT

+JWT (JSON Web Token) is a standard to make secure a connection in a compact URL-safe means of representing claims to be transferred between two parties.

+## goJweto

 * First, You should create your RSA key pairs.
   Create `/tls-ssl/jwtkeys/` directory in your root path of your project: